thomann061/fmrest/README.md

 A javascript wrapper for Filemaker's Data API (REST API)

+This API was developed for Filemaker 16.

+Plans for Filemaker 17 Data API coming soon.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.